monami-nishio/hurst_exponent_development/README.md

 - `nonfractal`

 ## Dataset (`/Data`)
 The datasets are too large to be stored on GitHub.
-They are available on Zenodo: **[Zenodo DOI/URL here]**.
+They are available on Zenodo: **[https://zenodo.org/uploads/16877128]**.

 | Folder     | File                          | Description |
 |------------|------------------------------|-------------|